Pelagicore/software-factory/docs/chapters/ci-and-cd/setting-up-automated-testing-yocto.rst

     TEST_TARGET_IP = "<IP of NUC>"
     TEST_SERVER_IP = "<IP of machine used for building>"

-Sometimes we need to set TEST_SERVER_IP, although that shouldn't be neccesary according to the docs.
+Sometimes we need to set TEST_SERVER_IP, although that shouldn't be necessary according to the docs.
-This might be related to multiple network interfaces confusing the autodetection.
+This might be related to multiple network interfaces confusing the auto-detection.

 You can now build and test basically any image using ``bitbake -c testimage <my image>``, e.g.: